Canning Tomato Soup

 Instructions

-- Although you can strain them out later, it is easiest to deseed and peel the tomatoes first, in a food mill.Chop tomatoes into pieces large enough to fit is your food mill or juicer.We use our Kitchenaid with the vegetable juicer attachment.After you run the tomato chunks through the first time, run the discarded seeds and skins through a couple more times.You’ll get a lot of extra juice.28 cups tomato juice
+- Although you can strain them out later, it is easiest to deseed and peel the tomatoes first in a food mill.Chop tomatoes into pieces large enough to fit in your food mill or juicer.We use our Kitchenaid with the vegetable juicer attachment.After you run the tomato chunks through the first time, run the discarded seeds and skins through a couple more times.You’ll get a lot of extra juice.28 cups tomato juice

 - Once the tomatoes are done, add them to a large stock pot.